Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Multi-country comparisons

-Table~\ref{tab:3} provides an example of the annuity calculations using the Australian data.
-We compute the best estimate of the annuity prices for different entry ages and maturities for female and male policyholders residing in Australia.
-We assume the constant interest rate at the value of $\lambda=4.1\%$ as of 18 May 2025 and hence the zero-coupon bond is given as $B(0,\tau) = \exp^{-\lambda\tau}$.
+Table~\ref{tab:3} provides an example of annuity calculations using Australian data.
+We calculate the optimal estimate of annuity prices for various entry ages and maturities for female and male policyholders residing in Australia.
+We assume a constant interest rate at the value of $\lambda=4.1\%$ as of 18 May 2025, and hence the zero-coupon bond is given as $B(0,\tau) = \exp^{-\lambda\tau}$.

-Figure~\ref{fig:7} presents dotcharts for the estimated annuity prices of the 24 countries at entry age 60 with a maturity period of 5 years.
-With a return of one monetary amount, the estimated annuity price is the highest for Japan, while the two countries with the lowest values are Iceland and Hungary.
+Figure~\ref{fig:7} shows dot charts for the estimated annuity prices of the 24 countries at entry age 60 with a maturity period of 5 years.
+With a return of one monetary amount, the estimated annuity price is the highest for Japan, while the two countries with the lowest values are \mbox{Iceland and Hungary.}

-In Figure~\ref{fig:8}, we present dotcharts for the estimated annuity prices of the 24 countries at entry age 70 with a maturity period of 20 years.
-With a return of one monetary amount, the estimated annuity price is relatively the highest for Japan, while the lowest is for Hungary.
+In Figure~\ref{fig:8}, we present dot charts of the estimated annuity prices for the 24 countries at entry age 70 with a 20-year maturity.
+With a return of one monetary amount, the estimated annuity price is highest in Japan and lowest in Hungary.

 To measure forecast uncertainty, we construct the 50-years-ahead pointwise prediction intervals for the life-table death counts.
-For each of the 50 years, we search for the optimal tuning parameter that achieves the smallest CPD between the empirical coverage probability and nominal coverage probabilities of 80\% and 95\%.
+For each of the 50 years, we search for the optimal tuning parameter that minimizes the CPD between the empirical coverage probability and the nominal coverage probabilities of 80\% and 95\%.
 In Table~\ref{tab:4}, we present the 80\% and 95\% pointwise prediction intervals of annuities for different entry ages and maturities, where age + maturity $\leq 110$. \begin{small}

 \end{small}